-ART 2364 Photography I
+ART 2364 Integrated Media: Photography

 An introduction to creating exhibition-ready artworks with photography.
 Course projects are informed by historical traditions and contemporary innovations in the medium of photography.
-Explores all areas of image creation including anatomy of the camera, developing images, making prints, finishing, mounting, and experimental techniques.
+Explores all areas of image creation including anatomy of the camera, developing images, making prints, finishing, mounting and experimental techniques.
 Research of historical issues expected, along with presentation of a final portfolio.
-Prerequisite: Any 1000-level Fine Arts course.
-(Studio art majors must take ART 1424.)
 IV